-Energy efficiency is a topic that is becoming more and more important as the digital economy evolves.
-As a variety of electronic devices become part of our daily lives, it’s easy to be oblivious to the amount of energy that it takes to run, charge and store all of our information.
+Energy efficiency is a topic that’s becoming more and more important as the digital economy evolves.
+As a variety of electronic devices become part of our daily lives, it’s easy to be oblivious to the amount of energy it takes to run, charge and store all our information.

 Other sources estimate that a 10KB email uses up to 0.074 microwatts of electricity, and a 500KB email up to 3.7 microwatts.
-Although this might not seem like a lot per email, considering that this is does not take into consideration the electricity used by routers, networks and data centres for storage, the actual energy usage per email is likely to be considerably higher.
+Although this might not seem like a lot per email, considering that this does not take into account the electricity used by routers, networks and data centers for storage, the actual energy usage per email is likely to be considerably higher.

-Large corporations like Google, which need to store emails for millions of people around the world, claim to be carbon efficient, with 35% of its energy consumption powered by renewable energy sources.
-However, if one considers the mindboggling amount of emails being generated every second, and the electricity it takes to store all of these in your inbox and other folders, it is clear that email can use a considerable amount of electricity as a default communication tool.
+Large corporations like Google, which need to store emails for millions of people around the world, claim to be carbon efficient, with 35% of their energy consumption powered by renewable energy sources.
+However, if one considers the mindboggling amount of email being generated every second, and the electricity it takes to store all of these in your inbox and other folders, it’s clear that email can use a considerable amount of electricity as a default communication tool.